 Where there’s innovation, there’s always controversy.
 People, in general, are unwilling to accept change and innovation straight away.
 Controversy usually stems from this resistance to change.
-In those terms, Jiu Jitsu is no different than any other aspect of life.
-Despite being a result of evolution and adaptation of an earlier art, BJJ can be very defiant in the face of change.
-This often comes at a cost, as demonstrated by the case of 10th Planet Jiu Jitsu.
+In those terms, Jiu-Jitsu is no different than any other aspect of life.
+Despite being a result of the evolution and adaptation of earlier art, BJJ can be very defiant in the face of change.
+This often comes at a cost, as demonstrated by the case of 10th Planet Jiu-Jitsu.

 The Eddie Bravo Story

 Eddie Bravo is a Jean Jacques black belt, based out of LA.
 He spends most of his time teaching at 10th Planet HQ.
 So far, the organization has 40 plus schools subscribing to its system spread around the world.

 Eddie Bravo, or Edgar Cano as is his original name, used to train wrestling before discovering The Gentle Art.
 He joined Machado’s academy in 1994.
 Even since his earliest days, he’s been an innovator, a feat encouraged by the unique Jean Jacques.
 In fact, JJ Machado was forced to innovate along his own Jiu-Jitsu journey, being born with Amniotic Band Syndrome.
 The renowned coral belt was born without fingers on his left hand, which led to him discovering alternate grips during training.
 Unable to grip the Gi in a traditional sense, Jean Jacques used hooking motions to great success in order to compensate for his disability.